Microsoft-Web/HOL-ASPNET45AndVisualStudio2012/HOL.md

 	  public override void Process(BundleResponse bundle)
 	  {
-	    //Write coffee compiler calls here
+	    // Write coffee compiler calls here
-	    //pass bundle.Files to it
+	    // pass bundle.Files to it
-	    //replace bundle.Files with the output of Coffee Compiler
+	    // replace bundle.Files with the output of Coffee Compiler
-	    //now pass it to JS Minify
+	    // now pass it to JS Minify
 	    base.Process(bundle);
 	  }
 	}